-HOUSTON — As of 10 p.m.
-Friday, Beryl remained a Tropical Storm with winds at 60 mph as it headed toward the Texas Gulf Coast, the National Hurricane Center said.
+HOUSTON — As of 10 a.m.
+Saturday, Beryl remained a tropical storm with winds at 60 mph as it headed toward the Texas Gulf Coast, the National Hurricane Center said.

-The forecast track from the National Hurricane Center takes aim at the middle Texas coast.
-The cone, however, does extend to include parts of Southeast Texas and Matagorda Bay.
+The forecast track from the National Hurricane Center brings Beryl onshore along the middle Texas coast as a Cat 1 storm early Monday morning.
+The cone, however, extends to include parts of Southeast Texas and Matagorda Bay.
 Even a glancing blow from a strong Cat.
 1 hurricane will have impacts on the coast and inland, with a heavy rain threat in play for the Houston area on Monday and Tuesday.
 (Update in Spanish).

 With Texas in Beryl's path, the KHOU 11 weather team is calling for Weather Impact Alert Days on Monday and Tuesday.

-Hurricane and storm surge watches have been issued for portions of the western Gulf Coast from the Rio Grande north to Sargent.
-The center of Beryl is expected back out over the Gulf of Mexico over the next few hours.
+Hurricane and storm surge watches have been issued for portions of the western Gulf Coast from the Rio Grande north to High Island.

-Right now, the exact landfall on the Texas Gulf coast remains uncertain, but we will have a better understanding once Beryl this weekend.
+Right now, the exact landfall on the Texas Gulf Coast remains uncertain, but we will have a better understanding this weekend.
 It is crucial to stay on top of this forecast through the weekend.

 Live tropical tracker